 If your application for a federal Parent PLUS Loan was denied, you and your child still have options to help pay for their college.
 Below, we’ll explain some reasons why a Parent PLUS loan application might be denied, what you can do if yours is rejected, and alternatives to consider.

 Parent PLUS Loans are federally funded Direct PLUS Loans taken out by parents to help their child pay for college.
 To apply, students or their parents must first fill out the Free Application for Federal Student Aid.
 Then a parent applies for a Parent PLUS Loan on the Federal Student Aid site.
 Most schools require this to be done online, though some have a different application process.
 Unlike other types of federal student loans, these loans require a credit check.

 Why a Parent PLUS Loan Might Be Denied

-According to the Federal Student Aid website , PLUS borrowers cannot have an adverse credit history, such as having a debt payment 90 days overdue or having completed bankruptcy in the last five years.
+If your Parent PLUS Loan was rejected, it may be because you don’t meet the credit requirements.
+PLUS borrowers can’t have an adverse credit history, such as being at least 90 days overdue in making a debt payment or completing bankruptcy in the last five years.

 Appeal the Decision

 If you had extenuating circumstances that led to an adverse credit event, you can ask the U.S. Department of Education to reconsider your application.
 You’ll need to provide documentation that proves that extenuating circumstances led to the adverse credit.
 The DOE will decide whether to approve the appeal.
 Check its website for a list of potentially acceptable appeals and the supporting documentation needed.

 If your appeal is approved, you’ll be required to complete PLUS Credit Counseling before your loan is disbursed.
 Counseling takes between 20 and 30 minutes and can be done online.